-We may expand through investments in, or acquisitions of, other companies, any of which may not be successful and may divert our management's attention.
+We may expand through investments in, acquisitions of, or the development of new products with assistance from_other companies, any of which may not be successful and may divert our management's attention.

 Our business strategy may include acquiring complementary products, technologies or businesses.
 We also may enter into relationships with other businesses in order to expand our product offerings, which could involve preferred or exclusive licenses, discount pricing or investments in other companies.